f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

       }
   }

-To view the final LAG configuration via the API use the following API call:
+To view the final LAG configuration via the API, use the following API call:

 .. code-block:: bash